Cheap food in Hong Kong: 20 best eats under $50 HKD

 #17: French sandwiches at Tim Kee

 Looking for real baguettes banh mi style sandwiches?
-Tim Kee’s french sandwiches is cheap, accessible and super affordable!
+Tim Kee’s french sandwiches are cheap, accessible, and super affordable!
 For $39 HKD, get a huge-as* sandwich that you can choose to share (or not).

 #18: Hong Kong-style waffle at BB Egg Waffle